‘The Bachelorette’ Spoilers: Tayshia Adams Spotted At La Quinta Resort As Filming Continues

 The Bachelorette star had a face mask hanging from one ear, perhaps keeping it at the ready in case she needed to put it back into place quickly.
 It seemed that Tayshia was walking alongside someone else who was also in workout gear, perhaps a production handler.

-The pictures revealed that Tayshia also carried a cellphone in her hand, an interesting tidbit that raised some questions.
+Tayshia also carried a cellphone in her hand in the pictures — an interesting tidbit that raised some questions.

 It is standard for contestants to turn over their cellphones while they are filming.
-Do these photos showing Tayshia holding a phone signal that she’s wrapped up filming for The Bachelorette?
+Do these photos signal that Tayshia has wrapped up filming for The Bachelorette?

 Spoilers from blogger Reality Steve had indicated that he thought Tayshia’s final rose ceremony would film soon, probably before the end of August.
 If she has already chosen her guy, that might explain why she seems to have her phone.

-Given how unusual this season of The Bachelorette has been, it could also simply be that production has handled the phone situation differently.
-For example, perhaps she has been using it for music while working out, but not for access of any other kind.
+Given how unusual this season of The Bachelorette has been, there’s also a chance that production has handled the phone situation differently.
+For example, she might have been using it for music while working out, but not for any other kind of access.

-Tayshia has not become active on her social media pages again yet, but it seems likely that will happen soon.
-All of this Season 16 craziness for The Bachelorette is set to air this fall on ABC and people are hopeful they will get additional spoilers soon.
+Tayshia has not yet become active again on her social media pages, but it seems likely that will happen soon.
+All of this Season 16 craziness for The Bachelorette is set to air this fall on ABC, and people are hopeful they will get additional spoilers soon.